yugabyte/yugabyte-db/docs/content/v2.20/drivers-orms/smart-drivers.md

 #### Enable load balancing

-To enable cluster-aware load balancing, you set the load balance connection parameter to `true` in the connection URL or the connection string (DSN style).
+To enable cluster-aware load balancing, you set the load balance connection parameter to `true` or `any` (the default is false) in the connection URL or the connection string (DSN style).

 For example, using the Go smart driver, you would enable load balancing as follows: